Dutch Oven History: Where Did It All Begin?

 A key moment in the evolution of the Dutch oven was in 1891 when BK first introduced a protective enamel layer to the inside of the Dutch oven.

-As is the case with time, the way in which people do things has also evolved tremendously.
-Midway through the 20th century, the majority of people in Europe and indeed the Western world were starting to adopt electric and gas cooking.
-That brought about the launch of an Aluminium range of the Dutch oven, which was felt would be most suitable for cooking on stovetops.
+As with time, how people do things has also evolved tremendously.
+Midway through the 20th century, most people in Europe and the Western world were starting to adopt electric and gas cooking.
+That brought about the launch of an aluminium range of Dutch ovens, which felt most suitable for cooking on stovetops.

 Australian Drovers and Dutch Ovens

-Nevertheless, when the Drover was still an “Australian Hero”, the Dutch oven was an essential item for cooking during long journeys across those barren lands.
+Nevertheless, when the Drover was still an “Australian Hero,” the Dutch oven was essential for cooking during long journeys across those barren lands.

-The more common name in Australia though is something called the Bedourie Oven.
-As is the case with most things Australian, there is not normally just a name change but there is also some form of adaptation.
+The more common name in Australia, though, is the Bedourie Oven.
+As is the case with most things Australian, there is not normally just a name change, but there is also some form of adaptation.
 The Dutch oven has not been immune to that either.

 The thing about the conventional Dutch oven is that it was made from cast iron.
-When you are traveling long distances on horses, carrying cast iron items can be an enormous undertaking because of the sheer weight.
+Carrying cast iron items can be an enormous undertaking when traveling long distances on horses because of the sheer weight.
 Cast iron Dutch ovens were also a little more fragile and would break when they fell off the horse packs.

-A solution was sought after and in this context, that solution was steel.
-When steel was introduced there was a greater element of reliability about the “Dutch Ovens” Australian Drovers used for their long travels across the country.
+A solution was sought after; in this context, that solution was steel.
+When steel was introduced, there was a greater element of reliability about the “Dutch Ovens” Australian Drovers used for their long travels across the country.

 Use of the Dutch Oven in South Africa